DevvEmeka/Glasp-user-guide/glasp.md

 Glasp will transform your learning habits and how you approach information gathering.
 It eases your learning process and removes the burden of remembering every fact and figure you find online.
 You can use Glasp's hit map for capturing to keep track of your activities and the knowledge you’ve gathered over a period.
 You derive pleasure when you log in every day to read topics tailored for you, connect with a community of thinkers, and stay motivated and productive at the same time.

 ### `Transform Your Research Experience`
 You can trust Glasp to aid your research process and you won't be disappointed.
 Writing a research paper or an article requires that you cite your sources.
-As you research and read resources online, Glasp will help you organise your findings and what you have learned so you can get back to them later.
+As you research and read articles online, Glasp will help you organise your findings and what you have learned so you can get back to them later.
 It takes your mind off how to organize your research findings and keeps you focused on reading and finding information.

 ### `Connect and Share Quotes With Like-Minds`
 Glasp will keep you updated with trends and topics that interest you.
 When you sign up, you can choose up to ten topics of growth, industry, and career you wish to follow.
 The highlights from your mutuals will be delivered on your account homepage in a user-friendly manner, allowing you to learn from other knowledge curators.
 It also comes with some social elements, as you can connect with like-minded people by following each other and sharing knowledge.